geik/portfolio2/03-development.md

 ### Technology & Realization

-As a teenager, I could sew my own clothes, work with wood, drawing and spray-painting.
+As a teenager, I sewed my own clothes, worked with wood, drew sketches and spray-painted.

-- "echt" programmeren (C, C++, C#, Java, Python)
-- 3D modelling & printing
-- Arduino, Processing
-- Electronics (analog & digital)
-- IoT
-- Machine Learning
+At the TU/e I learned how to program (C, C++, C#, Java, Python, Arduino, Processing), how to make models in 3D and print these, how to design electronic circuitry (analog & digital) and how to solder and assemble these.
+I have created new ideas for the IoT and realised these myself and used Machine Learning to implement complex behaviour, learning from human input.

 #### Courses: